Maximizing Asynchronicity in Event-based Neural Networks: Introduction

-3. We present EVA, a new A2S framework that synergizes the asynchronous encoder with self-supervised representation learning.
-Compared to the previous A2S work, EVA outperforms on recognition tasks and, for the first time, successfully masters demanding detection tasks with a remarkable 47.7 mAP on the Gen1 dataset.
+3. We present EVA, a new A2S framework that combines the asynchronous encoder with self-supervised feature learning, outperforming the previous A2S work on recognition tasks and, for the first time, successfully masters demanding detection tasks with a 0.477 mAP on the Gen1 dataset.